Probation services officer

 You've got what it takes to give people a fresh start

-The National Probation Service works with around 30,000 offenders a year, supporting their rehabilitation while protecting the public.
-It is not an easy job but it is a rewarding one with variety, training and the chance to turn people’s lives around.
+It is not an easy job, can be challenging – and may involve working with people with complex needs – but it is a rewarding one with variety, training and the chance to turn people’s lives around.

 Things you need to know

 About the job

 Tackling the root cause of offending is never going to be without its challenges.
 But helping someone turn their life around is immensely rewarding.

 As a probation services officer (PSO), you will undertake the full range of work with offenders on probation before and after sentence, and in the community.
 This could include:

 - supporting courts with sentencing decisions